mohammed-a-hamdy/TrackerX/README.md

 ### Usage
 - **Add a task**: In List or Board (Backlog column) enter a title.
 Optionally add a list label to categorize the task.
 - **Move tasks**:
-  - In Board, drag a card between Backlog, In Progress, and Done.
+  - In Board, drag a card between Backlog, In Progress, and Done using mouse drag and drop.
   - In List, toggle completion via the checkbox to mark Done/Undone.
 - **Timers**:
   - Each task shows a mm:ss timer.
 Click Start/Pause to control it; Reset sets it back to 0.